chipsalliance/Caliptra/doc/Caliptra.md

 Caliptra supports two physical modes of instantiation, the Caliptra Core and the Caliptra Subsystem.
 Within Caliptra Core there are two modes of integration with different security postures and firmware loading techniques.

-1. Boot Media Integrated (BMI) Profile (formerly Active Profile): Caliptra loads its firmware directly from SPI boot media.
+1. Boot Media Integrated (BMI) Profile: Caliptra loads its firmware directly from SPI boot media.
 SoC boot cannot proceed through any other boot media.
-2. Boot Media Dependent (BMD) Profile (formerly Passive Profile): Caliptra receives its firmware from SoC actors with access to the boot media.
+2. Boot Media Dependent (BMD) Profile: Caliptra receives its firmware from SoC actors with access to the boot media.

 In both Profiles, Caliptra is among the first uncore microcontrollers taken out of reset by the power-on reset logic.
 The difference is in the TCB for integrity of the Core Root of Trust for Measurement.
 In the BMI Profile, this TCB is the Caliptra Core.
 In the BMD Profile, this TCB additionally includes the immutable element of the SoC ROM.
 The BMD Profile trades increased TCB for lower integration cost.
 BMD Profile does not put Caliptra firmware in the performance-critical or recovery-critical code paths of the SoC boot process.